reviewboard/reviewboard/docs/manual/extending/extensions/file-layout.rst

 **pyproject.toml**
-   This file defines your Python package, its metadata, and the :ref:`Entry Point <extension-entry-point>` used to allow Review Board to find the extension.
+   This file defines your Python package, its metadata, and the :ref:`Entry Point <extension-entry-point>`, which allows Review Board to discover your extension.
 This is covered in detail in :ref:`extension-distribution`.

    You can learn more about :file:`pyproject.toml` by reading: